Italy PM defends reform of euro zone bailout fund but seeks concessions

 Italy will push to make these CACs more flexible to protect small investors, Conte said, introducing a further element hindering smooth approval of the reform by the euro zone.

+The ESM reform would make it easier to restructure the public debt of bailed out countries in exceptional circumstances, weakening investors who oppose it.
+That could raise yields on states with high debts, like Italy.

+In the event of a haircut, such as that experienced by Greek creditors in 2011, smaller investors could however enjoy better terms with the reform, as the restructuring process would be faster, a second EU official said.

-additional reporting by Angelo Amante and Andrea Mandala, editing by Alexander Smith, Christina Fincher, William Maclean
+Reporting by Giuseppe Fonte and Gavin Jones; Additional reporting by Angelo Amante and Andrea Mandala, and by Francesco Guarascio in Brussels; Editing by Christina Fincher, William Maclean and Lisa Shumaker